SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/working-with-datahub-edge.md

 layout: redirect
 ---

 DataHub Edge offers the same set of functionality the cloud variant does.
-See section TODO: XYZ for details on working with DataHub Edge, which includes configuring and monitoring offloading jobs, querying offloaded Cumulocity data, and refining offloaded Cumulocity data.
+See section [Working with DataHub](/datahub/working-with-datahub) for details on configuring and monitoring offloading jobs, querying offloaded Cumulocity IoT data, and refining offloaded Cumulocity IoT data.